 Winter in SimplonSnow dune landscape at the Simplon pass with Spitzhorli in the background.

-I shot this winter landscape at the Simplon pass, one of the few passes that connects Switzerland with Italy.
-The location wasn’t very high on my list, as I didn’t expect too much from it based on earlier research and passing it summer.
-We ended up going there anyway a few weeks ago, because it was the only place where the sun was expected to break through the clouds.
+I captured this winter landscape at the Simplon Pass.
+This pass connects Switzerland with Italy.
+The location wasn’t high on my list, as I didn’t expect too much from it based on how it looks in summer.
+We ended up going there a few weeks ago anyway.
+It was the only place where the sun was expected to break through the clouds.
 So happy we did!
-Turns out that it was a place where not a lot of people go.
+Turns out that it is a place where not a lot of people go.